tksundar/market-simulator/Readme.md

 The web module exposes 5 actions, viz.,

 * /index.html : the order entry page
 * /order_entry : Submits the order for matching.
 Responds with fills if matched.
+Retunrs the fills in either json or htnl format
+* /order_book/json :
-* /order_book : Displays the current order book
+  * Displays the current order book in json format
+* /order_book/pretty:
+  * Displays the currrent order book as html table
 * /reset      : resets the orderbook to an empty order book
 * /upload     : Upload an order file to create the order book